-First Half 2022 First Half 2021 Variations + (-) Other income 795,491 745,551 49,940
+First Half 2023 First Half 2022 Variations + (-) Other income 448,689 795,491 (346,802)

-Other income includes Euro 331 thousand relating to sales of materials to suppliers (Euro 254 thousand in 2021 first half); Euro 169 thousand for development services as part of technical partnerships (Euro 123 thousand in 2021 first half), euro 175 thousand arising from the tax credit related to consulting services costs incurred in the previous year related to the listing on Euronext Growth Milan, as stated by Article 1, paragraphs 89 to 92, of Law No. 205 of December 27, 2017 (Financial Statements Law 2018 - Legge di bilancio 2018).
-In accordance with International Accounting Standard, the benefit was recorded in the income statement of the period for the portion attributable to the pre-existing shares sold.
-The 2021 first half also included Euro 240 thousand of grants provided by Simest, under the Integrated Promotion Fund, within the terms and according to the procedures set out in the Law Decree of March 17, 2020, nr.
-19 converted with Law nr.
-27 of April 24, 2020, as subsequently amended and Euro 42 thousand of government grants received by the subsidiary Racing Force International WII, linked to the Covid-19 pandemic.
+Other income includes 227 thousand Euro relating to sales of materials to suppliers (331 thousand Euro in the first half of 2022); 52 thousand Euro for development services provided as part of technical partnerships (169 thousand Euro in the first half of 2022); 130 thousand Euro of government grants, of which 111 thousand Euro received by the subsidiary Racing Force International WII for new personnel hired and 19 thousand Euro as an energy bonus received by the parent company.

+Balance as of June 30, 2022 also included 175 thousand Euro arising from the tax credit related to consulting services incurred for the listing on Euronext Growth Milan at the end of 2021, as stated by Article 1, paragraphs 89 to 92, of Law No. 205 of December 27, 2017 (Legge di Bilancio 2018), recognized in 2022 income statement for the portion attributable to the pre-existing shares sold, in accordance with the provisions of International Accounting Standards.